wolfmindai/ledger-of-collapse/README.md

 ## Licensing

 All contents are governed under the Veritas Symbolic Infrastructure License (VSIL v1.1).
-Intellectual property is held by Wolf Mind Holdings LLC.
+Intellectual property is held by Seaph Antelmi and Wolf Core Trust LLC.
 Use is permitted only under the terms declared in `LICENSE.md`.

 Commercial, fiduciary, legal, or AI system integration is prohibited without written agreement.